Learning Home Catalog Composer

 This example illustrates the convenience of writing state vectors using the Dirac notation.
 For this particular example, the column vector representation is merely cumbersome — but if there were significantly more classical states it would become unusable.
 The Dirac notation, in contrast, supports precise descriptions of large and complicated vectors in a compact form.

-The Dirac notation also allows for the expression of vectors where different aspects of the vectors are indeterminate (meaning unknown or not yet established).
+The Dirac notation also allows for the expression of vectors where different aspects of the vectors are indeterminate, meaning that they are unknown or not yet established.
 For example, for an arbitrary classical state set Σ,\Sigma, we can consider the quantum state vector

 1ΣaΣa, \frac{1}{\sqrt{|\Sigma|}} \sum_{a\in\Sigma} \vert a \rangle,

-There is one more reason why expressing state vectors using the Dirac notation is generally more convenient: it alleviates the need to explicitly specify an ordering of the classical states (or, equivalently, the correspondence between classical states and vector indices).
+Here's one more reason why expressing state vectors using the Dirac notation is convenient: it alleviates the need to explicitly specify an ordering of the classical states (or, equivalently, the correspondence between classical states and vector indices).
 For example, a quantum state vector for a system having classical state set {,,,},\{\clubsuit,\diamondsuit,\heartsuit,\spadesuit\}, such as

 12+i212i2, \frac{1}{2} \vert\clubsuit\rangle + \frac{i}{2} \vert\diamondsuit\rangle - \frac{1}{2} \vert\heartsuit\rangle - \frac{i}{2} \vert\spadesuit\rangle,

-is unambiguously described by this expression, and there really is no need to choose or specify an ordering of this classical state set in order to make sense of the expression.
-In this case, it is not difficult to simply specify an ordering of the standard card suits — for instance, we could order them as follows: ,\clubsuit, ,\diamondsuit, ,\heartsuit, .\spadesuit.
+is unambiguously described by this expression, and there's really no need to choose or specify an ordering of this classical state set in order to make sense of the expression.
+In this case, it's not difficult to specify an ordering of the standard card suits — for instance, we might choose to order them like this: ,\clubsuit, ,\diamondsuit, ,\heartsuit, .\spadesuit.
 If we choose this particular ordering, the quantum state vector above would be represented by the column vector

 (12i212i2).\begin{pmatrix} \frac{1}{2}\\[2mm] \frac{i}{2}\\[2mm] -\frac{1}{2}\\[2mm] -\frac{i}{2} \end{pmatrix}.

-In general, however, it is convenient to simply ignore the question of how classical state sets are ordered, and take the view that quantum state vectors are directly indexed by classical states.
+In general, however, it is convenient to be able to simply ignore the issue of how classical state sets are ordered.

 Measuring quantum states